Example: [Collected via e-mail, February 2009]

 As this ray swims through the ocean, its wingtips often break the surface, resembling the dorsal fin of a shark, which sometimes causes undue alarm for swimmers and divers.
 Occasionally, they jump out of the water and land with a loud smack, a behavior thought to be a territorial display.

 Later I learned that they migrate 10,000 at a time and are found in the warm currents from Brazil all the way to southern New England.
-Passive creatures, they can live until about 13 years of age and can be abundant in the Chesapeake in the summer.
+Passive creatures, they can live until about

 As quickly as they appeared that magic day, the migrating rays disappeared.
 I felt very fortunate to experience something so beautiful.